IHE/IT-Infrastructure/IUA.b/IHE_ITI_Suppl_IUA.md

 ## 34.3 IUA Required Actor Groupings

-An actor from this profile shall implement the required transactions and/or content modules in this profile ***in addition to*** all of the transactions required for the grouped actor (Column 2).
+An actor from this profile SHALL implement the required transactions and/or content modules in this profile ***in addition to*** all of the transactions required for the grouped actor (Column 2).

   |IUA Actor            |Actor to be grouped with   |Reference                    |Content Bindings Reference